SequencingDOTcom/Weather-My-Way-RTP-app/Web/README.md

 Installation
 ======================================
-The Web version of this app is developed as a web application so no installation required.
+The app is developed as a web application and so no installation as such is required.
 Simply clone this repository on your workstation/ computer and open the project in Visual Studio/ Visual Web Matrix.
 Then click the play button and you should be on your way.

-The iOS and Android versions are developed for those mobile platforms.
+Then follow the screen instructions.

 Configuration
 ======================================
-To use the app, first [register for a free account](https://sequencing.com/user/register) at Sequencing.com.
-You will then be able to use one of the Fun Sample files to experience the app.

-These sample files are automatically available to all apps that use Sequencing.com's App Chains to provide their apps with Real-Time Personalization.
+There are no strict configurations that have to be performed.
+However, there are some settings while using the app.

+It is possible to use the app in an anonymous mode in which case the app will work with real-time weather data and will not include any personalized data.
+Only if the use logs in using their account then the genetic data is visible and personalized recommendations are generated.

 Troubleshooting
 ======================================
+The app should work straight away without any issue.

+Other tips

 * To experience the app, [register for a free account](https://sequencing.com/user/register/) and use your account credentials when running the demo.
 You may then access all developer tools and information directly from the [Developer Center](https://sequencing.com/developer-center/).
 * [Developer Documentation](https://sequencing.com/developer-documentation/) is also available.
 * Confirm all the dependency dlls loaded correctly.